-The project would involve installing undersea and underground cables between Denmark and Bicker Fen and building a 10-acre 'converter station' in the Bicker Fen
+The project would involve installing undersea and underground cables between Denmark and Bicker Fen and building a 10-acre 'converter station' in the Bicker Fen area.

-National Grid Viking Link Limited (NGVL) started its six-week public consultation on Monday (11 April) and will be holding six public consultation events throughout April.
-The Viking Link project team are inviting residents, landowners, farmers and others in the community to give their views on potential sites for the converter station and locations where the electricity cables could come ashore.
+Over the last six weeks, National Grid Viking Link Limited (NGVL) have been inviting local people, councils and other bodies to give their views on potential sites for the converter station and locations where the electricity cables could come ashore.